What is ICSC?

 Are there fee waivers, financial aid, or scholarships available?

-We are continuously searching for additional partners who will help us to reduce the overall costs further.
-If you are not able to cover the costs under any circumstances, please get in touch with us.
+Yes, financial aid is available to assist socio-economically disadvantaged participants.
+We are continuously searching for additional partners who will help us reduce the overall costs further.
 There are some fee waivers, reductions, and regional sponsorships available each year.
-Pre-Final Round participants will be informed on how to apply for financial aid together with the Qualification Round announcement.
+Qualified participants will be informed on how to apply for financial aid, along with the announcement of the Qualification Round:

 How can my teacher add me as a student?